michaelchu/vibeboard/README.md

 yarn install
 ```

-Update your `.env` file with values for each environment variable
+Create your `.env` file with values for each environment variable

 ```
 VITE_SUPABASE_PUBLIC_KEY=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9